We are located on Serpentine Avenue in Ballsbridge, just a short distance from the Aviva Stadium.

 Formed in 1922, we are now one of the biggest clubs in Ireland with 8 Senior Ladies teams, 6 Senior Mens teams, a vibrant junior section with 750 young players and our ever-enduring men's and ladies veterans teams.

-We compete in both the Men's and Women's EY hockey leagues and have a strong history of winning top level competitions.
+We compete in both the Men's and Women's National Hockey Leagues (EYHL) and have a strong history of winning top level competitions.

-This season, our president is Adam Keating, Men's Captain is Dave Broderick and Ladies Captain is Chloë Halpenny.
-The Junior Section is directed by Gary Johnston, and managed by Dave Broderick with assistance from Natalie Fulton.
+This season, our president is Alan Giles, Men's Captain is Dave Broderick and Ladies Captain is Chloë Halpenny.
+The Junior Section is directed by Gary Johnston, and managed day-to-day by Dave Broderick.

 Join The Club!